Mental Health Services Drive Jail Expansion

 Farnsworth Group, teamed with HOK, was selected to design the expansion, using a previously completed jail needs study.
 The project focuses on new jail pods and adds approximately 150 new direct supervision cells, with space to accommodate an additional pod with 50 additional cells in future phases.

 Originally constructed in 1976, and expanded in 1990, the McLean County Law and Justice Center has been at capacity since 2008.
 Increased mental health needs for detainees, combined with the indirect supervision linear cell block configuration of the original facility, limited the ability to appropriately classify and house detainees in a manner that didn’t result in overcrowding in some sections while other sections were potentially underutilized.
 These housing challenges combined with an aging infrastructure prompted McLean County to pursue an expansion to the facility.

-A significant focus of the project is improving the care provided to inmates who have mental health needs.
-The new cell counts will include separate mental health facilities, as well as the ability to improve classification across the general population, enhance inmate management across genders, and provide the facilities necessary to accommodate best practices related to staff-inmate communication and proactive inmate management.
+A main focus of the project involved improving the care provided to inmates who have mental health needs.
+The new cell counts include separate mental health facilities, and the ability to improve classification across the general population, enhance inmate management across genders, and provide the facilities necessary to accommodate best practices related to staff-inmate communication and proactive inmate management.

 Additional features include: